A nonlinear ARX model can be understood as an extension of a linear model. A linear SISO ARX model has this structure:

 Plot the data to view and analyze the data characteristics.

-In the normal operating range of 15—90 degrees, the input and output variables have a linear relationship, as shown in the following figure.
+In the normal operating range of 15-90 degrees, the input and output variables have a linear relationship.
 You use a linear model of low order to model this relationship.

 Estimate an ARX model to model the linear behavior of this single-input single-output system in the normal operating range.